Motion Picture Association film rating system: The Exorcist

 Prior to the release of The Exorcist at the end of 1973, CARA president Aaron Stern took the unusual step of calling director William Friedkin to tell him that since it was an "important film", it would be rated R and could be released without any cuts.
-The film drew huge crowds upon its release, many of whom vomited and/or fainted; a psychiatric journal would later document four cases of "cinematic neurosis" induced by the film.
+The film drew huge crowds upon its release, many of whom were horrified by the film; some vomited and/or fainted, and a psychiatric journal would later document four cases of "cinematic neurosis" induced by the film.

 Among those patrons were many children, not always accompanied by adults.
 This left many commentators incredulous that the ratings board would have found that a film with disturbing scenes such as a possessed 12-year-old girl masturbating with a crucifix was acceptable for children to see.
 Roy Meacham, a Washington, D.C., critic who had praised the film while admonishing parents not to take their children to it, recalled those children he did see leaving showings "drained and drawn afterward; their eyes had a look I had never seen before."
 Authorities in Washington invoked a municipal ordinance that would have prevented any minors from seeing the film, threatening theater owners with arrest if they did.

 Meacham insinuated that the board had succumbed to pressure from Warner Brothers, which had spent $10 million, more than twice its original budget, making the film; an X rating would have seriously limited The Exorcist's commercial prospects.
 New Yorker critic Pauline Kael echoed his criticism.
 "If The Exorcist had cost under a million or been made abroad," she wrote, "it would almost certainly be an X film.
 But when a movie is as expensive as this one, the [board] doesn't dare give it an X."

 In 1974, Richard Heffner took over as president of the board.
 During his interview process, he had asked to screen recent films that had sparked ratings controversies, including The Exorcist.
 "How could anything be worse than this?" he recalled thinking later.
 "And it got an R?"
 After he took over as head, he would spearhead efforts to be more aggressive with the X rating, especially over violence in films.
 In 1976, he got the board to give the Japanese martial arts film The Street Fighter an X rating for its graphic violence, the first time a film had earned that rating purely for violence.